Pacific Life PremierCare Choice Max Review

 60 year old Male, Couples Discount, 10 Pay of $10,000 year, 6 year benefit period

-Looking at the 10 Pay benefits for you as a 60 year old male with couples discount, you can see that the Pacific Life PremierCare Max policy is 30% more expensive than Nationwide and Securian.
+Looking at the 10 Pay benefits for you as a 60 year old male with couples discount, you can see that the Pacific Life PremierCare Max policy is now decidedly behind Nationwide and Securian.
 The Securian and the Nationwide policies are the best 10 Pays for you if you are a 60 year old married male.
+Nationwide will typically have the best multi-pay pricing for married applicants.
+Securian will be stronger for single applicants.

 Now let's compare the long term care insurance benefits using the 10 Pay option for a 60 year old female with Couples discount.